8 Beginner Motorcycles that Look Awesome, Turn Heads & Don’t Destroy Budgets

 Kawasaki is very new rider friendly and they offer more beginner motorcycles than any other major manufacturer.
 Most of you are probably familiar with the Ninja 250 and the Ninja 500, they are good motorcycles but they do look a bit aged in comparison to their 600cc brothers.

-A motorcycle you may not have heard of is the smallest Vulcan in the family, the Vulcan 500 LTD. It’s a great looking motorcycle with a decent engine to boot.
+A motorcycle you may not have heard of is the smallest Vulcan in the family, the Vulcan 500 LTD. It’s a great looking motorcycle for reasonable money with a decent engine to boot.
 It’s motor design was based on the bulletproof design of the Ninja 500, so you can expect clean and predictable power delivery with minimal maintenance issues.

 The design of the motorcycle gives it a low seat height and a wide and heavy ‘cruiser’ look that is hard to find in smaller displacement bikes.
 Usually it seems there is a lot of wiggle room between the frame and the motor, but the parallel twin engine fills up the space nicely.
 Definitely a great looking motorcycle.